zxc0zxc0zxc/gen.ps1/README.md

 ## Notes

-Existing files are overwritten without asking.
-Generate into a clean working tree, or check `git status` before you run it twice on the same name.
+Existing files are left alone and reported as skipped; pass `-Force` to overwrite them.
+Files are written as UTF-8 without a BOM on every host.